Alkisti1/neighborhood-map-udacity/README.md

 subset of locations when a filter is applied.
 Clicking a location on the list displays unique information about the location, and animates its associated map marker by bouncing.

+Center Map: A compass icon that whenever clicked on reverts user back to the main focus of the map.

 ## Required Libraries and Dependencies
 **** Everything is already included (Device and Browser is your responsibility!) ****